The Scandal (TV series): Plot

-Detective Ha Eun-joong uncovers a shocking secret; Ha Myung-geun, the man he believed was his father, had actually kidnapped him as a child.
-Myung-geun had lost his own son in a building collapse, and as revenge against the man responsible, Jang Tae-ha, he abducted Tae-ha's son and raised him as his own.
-In the aftermath of revenge, Eun-joong searches for the truth and becomes caught between his two fathers and the woman he loves, Woo Ah-mi.
+Detective Ha Eun-joong uncovers a shocking secret: Ha Myung-geun, the man he believed to be his father, had actually kidnapped him as a child.
+Myung-geun had lost his own son in a building collapse and, as revenge against Jang Tae-ha—the man responsible for the tragedy—he abducted Tae-ha's son and raised him as his own.
+In the aftermath of his revenge, Eun-joong searches for the truth and becomes caught between his two fathers and the woman he loves, Woo Ah-mi.